-• Setting the Lamp Mode
+• Setting the Light Mode

-Go to Advanced Menu - Settings > Lamp Settings > Lamp Mode and select a suitable lamp power from among the provided modes.
+Go to Advanced Menu - Settings > Light Settings > Light Mode and press OK.
+Use ◄/► to select a suitable lamp power from among the provided modes, and press OK to confirm.

-Setting the projector in Economic, SmartEco or LampSave mode extends lamp life.
+Setting the projector in ECO, SmartEco, LampSave or LongECO mode extends lamp life.

-Lamp mode Description Normal Provides full lamp brightness Economic Lowers brightness to extend the lamp life and decreases the fan noise SmartEco Adjusts the lamp power automatically depending on the content brightness level while optimizing display quality LampSave Adjusts the lamp power automatically depending on the content brightness level while offering a longer lamp life
+Light Mode Description Normal Provides full lamp brightness ECO Lowers brightness to extend the lamp life and decreases the fan noise SmartEcoAdjusts the lamp power automatically depending on the content bright while optimizing display quality LampSave Adjusts the lamp power automatically depending on the content brightness level while offering a longer lamp life LongECO Dims the projector light to the very low status which will extend the lamp life to 20,000 hours.